At Medical Center Plus Joint and Spine Center we do one thing: we help people overcome joint, spine, and arthritis pain.

 Joint pain, stiffness, and swelling are the most common symptoms of arthritis.
 Your range of motion may also decrease, and you may experience redness of the skin around the joint.
 Many people with arthritis notice their symptoms are worse in the morning.

 The symptoms of arthritis usually develop over time, but they may also appear suddenly.
 Arthritis is most commonly seen in adults over the age of 45, but it can also develop in younger adults.
-At Medical Center Plus we have cutting edge treatments available for degenerative OA and often are able to help people regain active lives and avoid surgery.
+At Medical Center Plus Joint and Spine Center we have cutting edge treatments available for degenerative OA and often are able to help people regain active lives and avoid surgery.

 Nine out of ten Americans say that they suffer from headaches.
 Some of these people experience headaches frequently.
 Some experience constant headaches that are very painful.
 These can even make a person nauseous.
 Ninety-five percent of headaches are tension, migraine, or cluster headaches.
 These types of headaches are not caused from a disease, but from something in your body that is not functioning correctly.
 We are able to correct the cause of most common types of headaches, including migraines.